-Replay: There is always a frisson of excitement generated by big chip cameras, but that doesn’t mean they are always the best answer to the job in hand.
+Replay: This is an older article, but it's always worth looking back at where we've come from, and the basis of this article still has merit.
+There is always a frisson of excitement generated by big chip cameras, but that doesn’t mean they are always the best answer to the job in hand.

 Recently I was faced with a decision on a small, independent shoot: is it better to take out an ENG-style camera, with its smaller, easier-to-focus sensor, or one of the world's many current cameras aimed precisely at that sort of shoot, with a 35mm-sized chip behind the lens?
 Eventually, I went with Sony's FS700, convinced that the short depth of field was a plus, not a minus, and that the enhanced dynamic range of comparatively big photosites (notwithstanding the FS700's 4K native resolution) was worth the hassle.

 Excited as everyone gets about big chips, looking back I'm not sure that was the right choice.
 I'm sure that the crew will not feel hard done by if I mention that there weren't enough of us, nobody was assigned as a full-time focus puller, and the small lighting package of a low-budget show rarely allowed for anything other than the widest possible aperture.
 And that's before we even consider the sheer timing issues: to give even a top-gun focus puller a fair chance, focus marks need to be laid out and measured, and sufficient rehearsal needs to be available such that actors, dolly grips and camera crew can all hit them with precision.

 If you're the next Bond movie, that's all a given: everyone has a very specific job, plus the time and equipment to do it to the highest possible levels.
 If you're a pocket-money shoot trying to cover twelve pages of complex action and dialogue in three days over five locations with minimal crew, then life becomes a little more — well, let's be positive about this — concentrating to the mind.